Government action

 Asia

 India: The Public Health Foundation of India (PHFI) - a Health Care Without Harm partner - serves as the Centre of Excellence for Green, Climate Resilient Health Care for the national Ministry of Health and Family Welfare.
 In this capacity, PHFI is supporting the development of a national plan and state level policies.
-Health Care Without Harm’s partner Healthy Energy Initiative is also working with several states, including Kerala, Tamil Nadu and Chhattisgarh to develop and implement health adaptation plans.

-Thailand: Through the Green and Innovative Finance Initiative for Scaling Up Southeast Asian Infrastructure Project of the Asian Development Bank, Health Care Without Harm is supporting the Ministry of Public Health in assessing the baseline climate vulnerability of five of its medical excellence centers.
-This project also aims to support the Ministry in training and building capacity of health care professionals on climate change adaptation and disaster risk resilience in the sector.
+Thailand: Through the Green and Innovative Finance Initiative for Scaling Up Southeast Asian Infrastructure Project of the Asian Development Bank, Health Care Without Harm supported the Ministry of Public Health in assessing the baseline climate vulnerability of five of its medical excellence centers.
+This project also aims to support the Ministry in training and building the capacity of health care professionals on climate change adaptation and disaster risk resilience in the sector.

 Europe